 Sign Up for a Language Course

 Having someone who is not only fluent but also trained to teach people, help you learn the ropes can go a long way in this situation.
-Look up reviews or ask other foreigners for recommendations and sign up for a course.
-As a plus, you will surely meet new people and maybe even make some friends.
+Look up reviews or ask other foreigners and students for recommendations and sign up for a course.
+As a plus, you will surely meet new people and maybe even make some friends with other students in those courses of Italian, French, Sweedish, or any other tongue you pick.
+You might also want to consider signing up for student travel exchange programs.

 Turn to the International Community Abroad